-- Readers must scan their University Identity Card when entering the library, to mark their attendance and produce the same when borrowing books or any other time when called upon to do so. - Readers must produce their belongings such as books, notes etc. to the gatekeepers when they enter to the library and go out of the library. - No bags, cases, parcels, personal copies of books (if you need to bring books, please get permission from the Librarian) & printed materials, umbrellas etc. should be brought into the library. - SILENCE should be observed in all public reading areas - Seats in the Library may not be reserved or removed by the readers.
+- Readers must scan their University Identity Card when entering the library, to mark their attendance and produce the same when borrowing books or any other time when called upon to do so. - Readers must produce their belongings such as books, notes, etc. to the gatekeepers when they enter the library and go out of the library. - No bags, cases, parcels, personal copies of books (if you need to bring books, please get permission from the Librarian) & printed materials, umbrellas, etc. should be brought into the library. - SILENCE should be observed in all public reading areas.
+When discussing or studying in groups students shall keep their voice as lower as not disturbing others. - Seats in the Library shall not be reserved or removed by the readers.

 - Readers are not allowed to do joint work and discussions in the library except in the Learning Commons.
-Learning Commons should be used according to Health Guidelines. - Consumption of food and drink, smoking and the use of matches or an open flame are forbidden in the Library. - No readers may enter any part of the Library to which entry is forbidden. - Any disorderly or improper conduct or breach of regulations will render the reader or borrower concerned liable to suspension from using the library. - Students should not occupy the reserved places and seats for Postgraduate students / Research students / University Teachers. - Students with disabilities may use the ground floor entrance to enter the library.
+Learning Commons should be used according to Health Guidelines. - Consumption of food and drink, smoking and the use of matches or an open flame are forbidden in the library. - No reader shall enter any part of the Library to which entry is forbidden. - Any disorderly or improper conduct or breach of regulations will render the reader or borrower concerned liable to suspension from using the library. - Students should not occupy the reserved places and seats for Postgraduate students/ Research students / University Teachers. - Students with moving disabilities may use the ground floor entrance to enter the library.